 How to Use a Bear-Resistant Container

 The container only works if it's closed and locked!
 Be sure to keep it closed and locked, even while you're around your campsite.
-Place the container on the ground in a flat, level area 100 feet or more from your campsite.
+Place the container on the ground 25 to 50 feet from your campsite, in a place where a bear can't easily roll it away.
 Take care not to place it near a cliff or any water source, as a bear may knock the container around or roll it down a hill.
 Do not hang or attach anything to the container (ropes attached to the container enable a bear to carry it away).
 You can place pots and pans on top of the container as a bear alarm if you like.
 (Read about what to do if you see a bear.)

 The best way to carry a bear-resistant container is inside your pack.
 Think of it as a big stuff sack, though it will always occupy the same amount of space.
 Later in your trip, when you have eaten some of your food, you can place other items inside the container to conserve space.

 Most people don't pack their bear canisters very efficiently.
 Read more about how to pack a bear canister.

 Last updated: May 15, 2018